Models Inc. (film)

-Models Inc. (released in UK as That Kind of Girl) is a 1952 American film noir crime film directed by Reginald Le Borg and starring Howard Duff, Coleen Gray and John Howard.
-The film's sets were designed by the art director Ernst Fegté.The story concerns a corrupt modeling agency which serves as a front for a call-girl service.
+Models Inc. (also presented as Models, Inc. in promotional materials) is a 1952 American crime film noir directed by Reginald LeBorg and starring Howard Duff, Coleen Gray and John Howard.
+The film's sets were designed by the art director Ernst Fegté.

+The film was released in the UK as That Kind of Girl.

 Plot

-A young woman gets involved in a racket in which beautiful young models marry for money.
+A young woman becomes involved in a racket in which beautiful young models marry for money.